 If you have ever sold a property you must have known how effective the services of real estate agents turned out for you.
 They do it all on your behalf and often go to extra length to serve your best interests.

 They are the experts of the market and are equipped with the appropriate knowledge about the state laws and lease terms which makes selling or buying property a smooth ride for the landlord or tenant.

 A pro-tenant reform in the structure of the broker’s fee is recently been framed by the Department of State (DOS).
 According to the clarification served by the department, the law effectively banned the practice of asking prospective tenants to pay a broker’s commission.
 According to these developments, the broker’s fee which historically been transferred to the tenants must now be paid by landlords instead.

 However, if tenants decide to hire the services of a broker, they will still have to pay a commission or fee.

-Whether you’re a prospective tenant, a broker, or just curious about the implications for New York City’s highly competitive rental market, the following are the important information you need to know about NYC broker’s fee Law.
+The following is the important information you need to know about the NYC broker’s fee Law.

 A broker’s fee is, basically, a small amount of money you pay to the real estate agents for their services.
 Real estate agents link landlords and potential tenants then charge those renters a certain amount of fee somewhere from 10 to 13 percent of one year’s rent.
 Agents give their best services and it is the chief source of bread and butter for their families.

-In the recent development in the law, it effectively banned brokers working with a landlord from collecting that 12 to 15 percent fee.
+In the recent development in the law, it imposed a ban on agents hired by a landlord from accepting the fee.
 Instead, the order said, the landlord should be asked to pay the broker’s commission.

-According to the law, a landlord’s agent means a listing agent of the landlord or an agent who acts in cooperation with a listing agent or who serves s broker’s agent to find a potential tenant.
+According to the law, a landlord’s agent is defined as a listing agent of the landlord or an agent who works with a listing agent.
+Who serves s a broker’s agent to find a potential tenant.